 Beginning on May 1, 2008, Abbott began recording U.S. Lupron net sales and costs in its operating results and no longer records income from the TAP joint venture.
-TAP's sales of Lupron were \$182 million for the four months ended April 30, 2008 and \$645 million and \$662 million in 2007 and 2006, respectively.
+TAP's sales of Lupron were \$182 million for the four months ended April 30, 2008 and \$645 million in 2007.
 Abbott also receives payments based on specified development, approval and commercial events being achieved with respect to products retained by Takeda and payments from Takeda based on sales of products retained by Takeda, which are recorded by Abbott as Other (income) expense, net as earned.
-Such payments, which are subject to tax, are expected to approximate \$1.4 billion over the five-year period beginning on May 1, 2008.

-The exchange transaction was accounted for as a sale of Abbott's equity interest in TAP and as an acquisition of TAP's Lupron business under SFAS No. 141 "Business Combinations."
+The exchange transaction was accounted for as a sale of Abbott's equity interest in TAP and as an acquisition of TAP's Lupron business.
 The sale of Abbott's equity interest in TAP resulted in the recording of net assets related to the Lupron business, primarily cash, receivables, inventory and other assets, net of accounts payable and other accrued liabilities, offset by a credit to Abbott's investment in TAP in the amount of approximately \$280 million.

 For the acquired Lupron business, Abbott recorded intangible assets, primarily Lupron product rights, of approximately \$700 million, goodwill of approximately \$350 million and deferred tax liabilities related primarily to the intangible assets of approximately \$260 million.
 The intangible assets are being amortized over 15 years.
 Abbott has also agreed to remit cash to Takeda if certain research and development events are not achieved on the development assets retained by Takeda.
 These amounts were recorded as a liability at closing in the amount of approximately \$1.1 billion.
-Related deferred tax assets of approximately \$410 million were also recorded, resulting in an after-tax liability of approximately \$700 million.
-Of the \$1.1 billion, Abbott made a tax-deductible payment of \$200 million in 2008 and Abbott will make a tax-deductible payment of approximately \$120 million in 2009.
-If the remaining payments are not required, the liability would be reduced and a gain would be recorded.
+Related deferred tax assets of approximately \$410 million were also recorded.
+Of the \$1.1 billion, Abbott made tax-deductible payments of \$83 million and \$200 million in 2009 and 2008, respectively, and Abbott will make a tax-deductible payment of approximately \$36 million in 2010.
+In 2009, events occurred resulting in the remaining payments not being required and the remaining liability in the amount of \$797 million was derecognized and recorded as income in Other (income) expense, net.